soy-elmago/BurpExtensions/README.md

 Welcome to my collection of Burp Suite extensions!
 This repository features a variety of tools designed to enhance and expand the capabilities of Burp Suite.
 Here, you'll find both my custom-built extensions and modified versions of popular existing ones, each tailored to provide additional functionalities and improve your testing workflow.

+**Disclaimer:**
+_Most of the code was written by artificial intelligence.
+I don’t claim to have developer skills, just prompt writing skills xD_

 ## Features:

 - **Custom Extensions**: Unique tools I've developed to address specific needs or improve upon existing functionalities within Burp Suite.